NASCAR teams have hired a top antitrust attorney in their revenue dispute. Here's what it means

 The report also raised its rating on NASCAR's credit, citing the series' ability to pay down debt while still growing revenue.
 S&P expects NASCAR to see 6% to 8% growth this year in its earnings before interest, taxes, depreciation and amortization, a standard accounting measurement.

-Polk noted the report proves NASCAR is financially stable and has had little trouble paying down the nearly $1.5 billion it borrowed in 2019 to take its race tracks private.
+Polk noted the report proves that NASCAR is financially stable and has had little trouble paying down the nearly $1.5 billion it borrowed in 2019 to take its racetracks private.

 “The rating agencies have upped NASCAR to a better rating based on the health of NASCAR,” Polk said.
 “That debt that NASCAR had is now down to like $400 million.
 They paid off $1 billion of debt in less than five years.”